jbinwu39/keystroke-accelerometer-ml/README.md

-# Keystroke Accelerometer ML
+# Keystroke Accelerometer ML (TinyML-Style Dataset)

-This project contains a keystroke-labeled 3-axis accelerometer dataset and an accompanying analysis notebook used for machine learning experiments (e.g., keystroke classification from vibration signatures).
+This repository contains a keystroke-labeled 3-axis accelerometer dataset and an analysis notebook used for machine learning experiments (e.g., keystroke classification from vibration/vibration-like signatures).

 An Arduino streams accelerometer readings (X, Y, Z) over serial.
-A Python logger records those readings alongside keyboard keypress events with timestamps.
-The dataset can then be aligned by time and segmented into labeled windows for supervised learning.
+A Python logger records those readings alongside keyboard keypress events with timestamps on the same host machine.
+The dataset can be aligned by time and segmented into labeled windows for supervised learning.

-## What this project is about
+## Goal

 Keystrokes produce small, repeatable vibration patterns that can be captured by a 3-axis accelerometer.
 The goal of this project is to support ML workflows such as:
-- **Keystroke classification** (predicting which key was pressed)
+- keystroke classification (predict which key was pressed)
-- **Window-based feature extraction** (time- and frequency-domain features)
+- window-based feature extraction (time- and frequency-domain)
-- **Baseline model evaluation** and comparison across recording segments/sessions
+- baseline model evaluation and comparison across recording segments/sessions

 ## Repository contents

+This repo contains four primary artifacts:

 - **`alphabet.ext`**
   Raw capture file.
-Primarily contains timestamped accelerometer samples, with key labels (e.g., `a`, `b`) embedded as separate timestamped rows that mark the start of labeled segments.
+Most rows contain timestamped accelerometer samples.
+Key labels (e.g., `a`, `b`) appear as separate timestamped rows with missing X/Y/Z values and are used to mark labeled segments.

 - **`RawAccelerometer.ino`**
-  Arduino sketch used during data collection to read a 3-axis accelerometer and stream values over serial in the format:
+  Arduino sketch used during data collection to read a 3-axis accelerometer and stream values over serial as:
   `x,y,z`

 - **`serial.py`**
-  Host-side Python logger that:
+  Host-side logger that records two synchronized streams:
-  - reads accelerometer samples from the Arduino over serial
+  - accelerometer samples from Arduino serial
-  - records keyboard keypress events (labels)
+  - keyboard keypress events (labels)
-  - timestamps both streams on the same machine for alignment
+  Both streams are timestamped on the host machine to enable time alignment for downstream ML.
-  (The script writes CSV outputs on exit.)

 - **`analysis.ipynb`**
-  Notebook used to parse/clean the raw data, align labels with accelerometer samples, construct labeled windows, and run ML experiments.
+  Notebook for parsing/cleaning the raw data, aligning labels with accelerometer samples, constructing labeled datasets, and running baseline ML experiments.

+## Original data collection setup (high level)

+This dataset was originally recorded using the following workflow:

+1) **Arduino + accelerometer sensor**
+   The Arduino streamed accelerometer readings over USB serial in CSV format (`x,y,z`).

+2) **Host-side logging + keyboard labels**
+   The Python script (`serial.py`) ran on the host computer to:
+   - read the serial stream (accelerometer samples)
+   - capture keyboard keypress events (key down)
+   - timestamp both streams on the same machine for alignment

+3) **Analysis / ML preparation**
+   The notebook (`analysis.ipynb`) parses the raw capture (`alphabet.ext`) and/or logger outputs to build labeled windows and run baseline ML experiments.

+> Note: I no longer have access to the original hardware setup to re-validate exact wiring/sensor model details.
+The scripts and files in this repository reflect the workflow and data format used to generate the dataset.

+## Raw data format (alphabet.ext)

+The raw capture follows a time-series pattern:

+- **Sensor sample rows** contain:
+  `timestamp, x, y, z`

+- **Label rows** contain a timestamp and a key label (e.g., `a`, `b`) with missing x/y/z values.
+  These label rows are used to mark the start of a labeled segment and associate nearby accelerometer samples with the corresponding keypress class.

 ## Data overview